 4. Double-click the TCP/IP Send block and change the Remote address to the IP address of the Android device.

-5. In the Android model, click Deploy to Hardware button of Android model to run this model on your Android device.
+5. On the Hardware tab of the Android Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start to run this model on your Android device.

-6. In the EV3 model, click Deploy to Hardware to run this model on your EV3 hardware.
+6. On the Hardware tab of the EV3 Simulink model, click Build, Deploy & Start to run this model on your EV3 hardware.

 7. On the Android device, change the Slider value to control the status light on the EV3.